nayere6342/sep11-freedom-project/tool/learning-log.md

 Fifth:

-* For the last thing on this code snippent, it adds a boss name with a health bar.
+* For the last thing on this code snippet, it adds a boss name with a health bar.

 	* Using the _'bossName' && 'BOSS_HEALTH'_ tag for the boss.

-* After that, it checks if the player's bullet hit the boss and deceases the _'BOSS_HEALTH'_ value.
+* After that, it checks if the player's bullet hit the boss and decreases the _'BOSS_HEALTH'_ value.

 * Once the boss dies, in the _'boss.onDeath()'_ it stops the game and plays a win sound effect.